Chart Color Schemes

 Upper Coomera is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Upper Coomera's dwelling structures, as per the latest Census, comprised 80.9% houses and 19.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 80.5% houses and 19.4% other dwellings.
-Home ownership in Upper Coomera was at 16.5%, with the rest being mortgaged (48.5%) or rented (34.9%).
-The median monthly mortgage repayment was $1,939, below Non-Metro Qld's average of $2,000.
-The median weekly rent figure in Upper Coomera was $450, matching Non-Metro Qld's figure.
-Nationally, Upper Coomera's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Upper Coomera's dwelling structures, as per the latest Census, consisted of 80.9% houses and 19.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is similar to Non-Metro Qld's figures of 80.5% houses and 19.4% other dwellings.
+Home ownership in Upper Coomera stood at 16.5%, with mortgaged dwellings at 48.5% and rented ones at 34.9%.
+The median monthly mortgage repayment was $1,939, lower than Non-Metro Qld's average of $2,000.
+The median weekly rent in Upper Coomera was $450, equal to Non-Metro Qld's figure.
+Nationally, Upper Coomera's mortgage repayments were higher at $1,939 compared to the Australian average of $1,863, while rents were substantially higher at $450 versus the national figure of $375.

 Frequently Asked Questions - Housing